Lima Memorial Health System Logo

 Possible Complications

-With binge eating, a person often eats unhealthy foods that are high in sugar and fat, and low in nutrients and protein.
-This can lead to health problems such as high cholesterol, type 2 diabetes, or gallbladder disease.
+With binge eating, you often eat unhealthy foods that are high in sugar and fat, and low in nutrients and protein.
+This can lead to health problems such as obesity, high cholesterol, type 2 diabetes, or gallbladder disease.

 Other possible health problems may include: